StrangeBeeCorp/docs/docs/thehive/operations/minio-cluster.md

 ## Replace a Disk

-If a disk in your MinIO cluster is faulty and needs to be replaced, you can perform this operation without downtime thanks to MinIO's support for hot-swapping disks:
+If a disk in your MinIO cluster is faulty and needs to be replaced, you can perform this operation without downtime thanks to MinIO support for hot-swapping disks:

 1. **Unmount the Faulty Disk**